Fraction of a Second Exhibit

 Haverford College Exhibit

-Isa’s work is currently on exhibit in a group show at Haverford College entitled, “The Female Gaze: A Survey of Photographs by Women from the 19th to the 21st Centuries”.
+Isa’s work was recently on exhibit in a group show at Haverford College entitled, “The Female Gaze: A Survey of Photographs by Women from the 19th to the 21st Centuries”.
 The show, curated by William Williams, is a survey of photographs from the 19th century through to the present day created by female photographers.
 It includes work by Bernice Abbott, Diane Arbus, Imogene Cunningham, Nan Goldin, Dorothea Lange, Mary Ellen Mark, Susan Meiselas, Lisette Model, Cindy Sherman, and Carrie Mae Weems.
-The show runs through December 6th at the Atrium Gallery in the Marshall Fine Arts Center.

 Ethics of Captivity Book

-“Abe, Alpine Goat, Age 21″ was included in Lori Gruen‘s book, Ethics of Captivity that was published by Oxford University Press in May 2014.
+“Abe, Alpine Goat, Age 21″ was included in Lori Gruen‘s book, Ethics of Captivity that was published by Oxford University Press last year.
 Order your copy from the Oxford University Press site or from Amazon.

 The Museum of Fine Arts, Houston has acquired a print of “Valentino, Holstein Cow, Age 19″ and Haverford College has acquired a print of “Pearl, Broad Breasted White Turkey, Age 7″.
 Each of these prints are new images from Isa’s Elderly Animals series that have not yet been released online.
 For purchase information on these new prints, please contact one of Isa’s galleries.